coyotiv-sose/graduation-project-gonzalo-brandan/README.md

 You can visit the deployed version in: https://frontend-jdi5rgnuxa-ew.a.run.app/

-This project is still in development.
+This project is a graduation project for my Full Stack Software Engineering bootcamp at Coyotiv, and it is still being developed.

 ---